ONLYOFFICE/Kubernetes-Docs/README.md

   --set metrics.enabled=false
 ```

-Here `PERSISTENT_SIZE` is a size for the PostgreSQL persistent volume.
-For example: `8Gi`.
+Here PERSISTENT_SIZE is a size for the PostgreSQL persistent volume.
+For example: 8Gi.

 It's recommended to use at least 2Gi of persistent storage for every 100 active users of ONLYOFFICE Docs.

-Note: Set the `metrics.enabled=true` to enable exposing PostgreSQL metrics to be gathered by Prometheus.
+Note: Set the metrics.enabled=true to enable exposing PostgreSQL metrics to be gathered by Prometheus.

-See more details about installing PostgreSQL via Helm [here](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#postgresql).
+See more details about installing PostgreSQL via Helm here.

 ### 6. Deploy StatsD exporter
 *This step is optional.
 You can skip step [#6](#6-deploy-statsd-exporter) at all if you don't want to run StatsD exporter*